sapcc/helm-charts/global/percona-cluster/README.md

 The command deploys a Percona XtraDB Cluster on the Kubernetes cluster in the default configuration.
 The [configuration](#configuration) section lists the parameters that can be configured during installation.

 The root password can only be used inside each `pod`.
-You should set a default `mysqlDatabase`, `mysqlUser` and `mysqlPassword` in the values.yaml file.
+You should set a default `db_name`, `db_user` and `dbPassword` in the values.yaml file.

 By default an **insecure** password will be generated for the root and replication users.
-If you'd like to set your own password change the `mysqlRootPassword` or `xtraBackupPassword` respectively in the values.yaml.
+If you'd like to set your own password change the `root_password` or `xtraBackupPassword` respectively in the values.yaml.

 You can retrieve your root password (usable only via localhost in each pod) by running the following command.
 Make sure to replace [YOUR_RELEASE_NAME]: